Tajik leader extending long rule in volatile region

 Rakhmon did not conduct an election campaign, relying on extensive media coverage of trips across the country where he was met by jubilant crowds reciting poetry glorifying him.

+In Dushanbe, he looks down from huge billboards, and stickers of him are plastered across the windscreens of taxis and buses.
+The other five candidates are featured mainly on modest leaflets at bus stops.

-By barring moderate opposition candidate Oynihol Bobonazarova, secular authorities risk radicalizing opposition.
+By barring moderate opposition candidate Oynihol Bobonazarova for not getting enough signatures of support, secular authorities risked radicalizing opponents.

 Many of Rakhmon’s opponents in the civil war won by his secular government are now in the Islamic Revival Party.
 But the opposition is weak and disparate, and there is official pressure on media and those accused of preaching radical Islam.